-On the whole, the maritime logistics industry, of which container terminals are a key element, are comprised predom-inately of baby boomers with a small proportion of Gen X, and Gen Y (millen-nials).
+On the whole, the maritime logistics industry, of which container terminals are a key element, is comprised predominantly of Baby Boomers with a small proportion of Gen X and Gen Y (millennials).
 In short, we have an aging workforce problem.
 Attracting millennials is as much about attracting skilled workers as it is about attracting young workers.

-By 2025, millennials will make up 75% of the global workforce, i.e. the generation of “pen and paper” operators is a dying species.
-Millennials have grown up with instantaneous communication and “high-tech” is woven into all aspects and areas of their life.
-Millennials will not only penetrate the logistics work-force in the maritime industry, they will also be the ones who drive demand on the customer side.
+By 2025, millennials will make up 75% of the global workforce; i.e., the generation of “pen and paper” operators is a dying species.
+Millennials have grown up with instantaneous communication and “high tech” is woven into all aspects and areas of their lives.
+Millennials will not only penetrate the logistics workforce in the maritime industry, but also be the ones who drive demand on the customer side.
 “On-demand” and “digital” is their way of life – anything else will not be accepted.

 Moreover, many container terminals are located in non-central areas close to the harbor, which are generally far away from the urban centers with their deep talent pools.
 In the race for talented millennial staff, neither working environment nor location qualifies as a good starting position.

-Digital transformation offers organi-zations the ability to centralize planning and operational support teams.
-Instead of planning independently at a local evel, centralization unlocks synergies across the entire network of terminals, depots, and, of course, organization.
-Further, a centralized office can be located close to any urban hotspot offering easy access to a high density of top talent.
+Digital transformation offers organizations the ability to centralize planning and operational support teams.
+Instead of planning independently at a local level, centralization unlocks synergies across the entire network of terminals, depots, and, of course, organization.
+Further, a centralized office can be located close to any urban hotspot, offering easy access to a high density of top talent.
 Instead of a remote and foreign environment, a centralized urban office offers a working environment that will not only attract millennials but also allow them to prosper.

-Again, the focus here is not on tech-nology.
+Again, the focus here is not on technology.
 Millennials are quick to adapt to new software and devices.
 Instead, the focus of the training needs to be shifted to how work is delivered and by whom.
-It is all about processes, master data management, service level definitions, understanding and using the same KPIs across the organization, etc. Creating a professional, standardized training scheme, ensures that new staff receive identical training which can also be optimized over time.
+It is all about processes, master data management, service-level definitions, understanding and using the same KPIs across the organization, etc. Creating a professional, standardized training scheme ensures that new staff receive identical training that can also be optimized over time.
 Instead of clinging to aging processes and tools, transformation is needed for container terminal operators to survive and prosper in a digital world.
-It is not a question of “if”, but “when” to start the journey.
+It is not a question of “if” but “when” to start the journey.